openstack/nova/api-guide/source/server_concepts.rst

 Migrating a server is not normally a choice that is available to the cloud user because the user is not normally aware of compute hosts.
-Management of the cloud and how servers are provisioned in it is the sole responsibility of the cloud operator.
+Management of the cloud and how servers are provisioned in it is the responsibility of the cloud operator.

 Recover from a failed compute host
 ----------------------------------